Official Prospect Generation Challenge Rules (the Rules)

 - Executive Summary

-- Claim/Mineral Tenure map showing open ground where you propose staking or showing that you have already staked the claims yourself
+- Claim/Mineral Tenure map showing open ground for proposed staking or already staked claims

-- Explanation of why you think this land is worth staking
+- Explanation of why you believe this land is worth staking

 Submission scoring will be broken down into five categories.
 The questions within each category are intended to be advisory in nature; they should not be interpreted as specific judging criteria.
 Suggestions have been made in each category by our judges as sections or practices to consider including.
 They are not mandatory.